Jim Airey: Australia

 Airey started racing Speedway in the early-1960s, quickly establishing himself as a star rider and won his first NSW Solo Championship at the Sydney Showground in 1966, before going on to win the Australian Championship in 1968, also held at the Showground which was his home track.

 Airey became known as the "King of the Royale" as he was near unbeatable on the 509 m Sydney Showground track (the Showground was known as the "Royale").
 At one stage during the late 1960s Airey won a record 33 consecutive scratch races at the Showground.
 He wasn't totally invincible at the Showground though and regularly faced stiff competition from the likes of Bob Sharp, Gordon Guasco (who lost his life at Sydney's other speedway, Liverpool in 1970), interstate visitors such as Adelaide's John Boulger, and visiting English brothers Nigel Boocock and Eric Boocock.

-He followed up his 1968 Australian Championship by winning both the 1969 and 1970 championships, all held at the Sydney Showground.
+Airey followed up his 1968 Australian Championship by winning both the 1969 and 1970 championships, all held at the Sydney Showground.
 He won his fourth and last title in 1972 at the Rowley Park Speedway in Adelaide where he defeated the reigning world champion Ole Olsen and defending Australian champion John Boulger.
 Injury restricted him to just fourth place during the 1973 Australian Championship at the Sydney Showground which was won by Boulger.
 During this time Airey also won the NSW championship in 1969, 1970 and 1971, before winning his last championship in 1974.
 Three of his five NSW titles were won at the Showground, while his 1970 and 1971 wins were at Liverpool in the days when the bikes still used the main 440 m track.
 He would never place second or third in the Australian Championship, only ever stepping onto the podium as the winner.

 Airey would also win the Queensland Championship in 1970, winning at both the Brisbane Exhibition Ground (Ekka) and the 3-lap title in Ipswich.
 He also won the Victorian title in 1971.

 Airey was one of the few speedway riders who didn't have a major crash in his career.
 His secret was known to be that he never rode faster than he needed to, giving himself margin for error.
 He chose to retire after winning his last NSW Championship in 1974 aged just thirty-three.
 He later went on to manage the Australian team in the late 1970s.

 Airey was in attendance at the Sydney Showground's final race meeting in 1996, riding a slow lap of the speedway while receiving a standing ovation from the capacity crowd.
 On 1 May 1999, along with 15 time World Champion Ivan Mauger, he would officially open the new Sydney Showground Speedway at the Olympic Park in Homebush.